jamessud/jamessud.github.io/_projects/words_31_theodore.md

 Halfway across the bridge he remembered suspension bridges, what happens at resonant frequency.
 When the pace of steps align with the natural harmonies of the cables.
 That they *shake*.

-The bridge is stone.
+This bridge is stone.
 Across the Mississippi.
 It’s 8AM.
 But his head isn’t staying between his thighs.

 &emsp;&emsp;&emsp;&emsp; “WHITE BOY”